tomhorak21/tomhorak21.github.io/_posts/2016-10-28-ieee-vis-conference.md

 ---
 layout: post
-title: Attended 2016 IEEE VIS conference in Baltimore, MD, USA
+title: Attended 2016 IEEE VIS Conference in Baltimore, MD, USA
 ---

 For the first time, I attended the IEEE VIS conference this year.
 It was a great experience!